shipdocs/bastion-firewall/FAQ.md

 ### What is this tool?

 Douane Application Firewall is a production-ready outbound firewall for Linux that gives you Windows-like control over which applications can access the network.
 It monitors all outbound network connections and shows GUI popups allowing you to interactively allow or deny them.
-It integrates with UFW (Uncomplicated Firewall) to store your decisions as persistent firewall rules.
+It uses a robust internal rule engine to store your decisions reliably.

 ### How is this different from the original Douane?

 The original Douane project has moved to GitLab (https://gitlab.com/douaneapp/Douane).
 This is a modernized implementation with:
-- Full UFW integration for persistent rules
+- Internal persistent rule storage (Decoupled from UFW)
 - Enhanced GUI with control panel
 - Automatic rule persistence (even in learning mode)
 - Better privilege separation (daemon + GUI client)